 A tour of the exhibition with assistive listening devices, for visitors who are hard of hearing.

-Artist Juliana Capes leads a tour designed specifically for visually impaired visitors with detailed descriptions of Batchelor’s work and practice.
+An exhibition tour designed for visually impaired visitors and open to everyone.
+It includes detailed descriptions of Bourgeois’s work and practice.